 If you’ve been following the blog for a while you’ll know that I’m a really bad cook, but I’ve got a surprise for you today.
 I’m actually going to share a recipe GASP!!
 But not one you’d normally use in the kitchen.
 Nope that would be way too dangerous.
 This is a recipe for gesso so you can turn almost anything into a canvas.

 Gesso pronounced guess-o or jess-o has been used for centuries to prime a surface before painting.
 I always say geuss-o but I have no idea if that’s the right way to pronounce it.
-I’m Afrikaans and we have a tendency to say things in a weird way, think jean pants 😉 Way back when it was made with lime and resin.
+I’m Afrikaans and we have a tendency to say things in a weird way, think “jean pants” 😉 Way back when it was made with lime (not the fruity kind) and resin.
 Famous artists like Leonardo used calcium sulfate and rabbit skin glue.
 Eewwww, that’s so not going to happen here.
 To make your own all you need is some PVA glue, craft paint and talcum powder.

 The gesso you buy in arts and crafts shops consists of three parts; a binder, chalk or gypsum and color pigment, normally white.
 To make your own you’ll need: